rjmeats/DailyRainfall/Volume_Info.md

 This spreadsheet lists all the volumes in the DRain archive: [DRain_Volumes.xlsx](DRain_Volumes.xlsx).

-Impressions from inspecting sample DRain volumes are that in the main they consist of annual daily rainfall forms for a particular station, but there are various other forms and items in the volumes too, for example:
+Impressions from inspecting sample DRain volumes are that in the main they consist of annual daily rainfall forms for a particular station, usually on the standard British Rainfall form of the time, but there are various other forms and items in the volumes too, for example:

 * daily rainfall forms covering a single month
 * monthly rainfall forms for a year